bemnet884/3D-Plugin-Nehabi/README.md

 ## Description

-The **3D Multi-Viewer Plugin** allows Nehabi users to embed interactive 3D models seamlessly.
-This plugin supports models from **Spline** and **Sketchfab**, offering extensive customization options such as background color, borders, padding, and more.
-Built with user convenience in mind, it features a shortcode generator for easy integration and adjustable iframe properties.
+The **3D Multi-Viewer Plugin** revolutionizes how users integrate 3D models into their websites built on Nehabi.
+It offers seamless embedding of interactive 3D models from platforms like **Spline** and **Sketchfab**, combined with extensive customization options to fit any design requirement.
+With its user-friendly interface and robust functionality, this plugin is designed to empower creators, businesses, and developers alike.

 ---